-In many cases, arm pain actually originates from a problem in your neck or upper spine.
-Arm pain, particularly pain that radiates into your left arm, can even be a sign of a heart attack.
+Arm pain may be related to problems with the muscles, bones, tendons, ligaments and nerves.
+It also may be related to problems with the joints of the shoulders, elbows and wrists.
+Often arm pain is caused by a problem in your neck or upper spine.
+Arm pain, especially pain that radiates into your left arm, can be a symptom of a heart attack.

 Possible causes of arm pain include:

 - Angina (reduced blood flow to the heart)